Condzi/hi/doc/notes.md

 ## GFX

-  [ ] Camera Node for the render graph.
-It sets the view.
-  [ ] Figure out MVP matrix -- how exactly does it work in our 2D game?

   [ ] Figure out common viewport sizes that we can render
     Common aspect ratios and their resolutions (via Steam HW Survey):
     - 16:9  (85% of users)  1920x1080  (60% of users)